 PTAs, or Parent Teacher Associations, are school-based organizations dedicated to making schools a better place for children to learn and spend time in.
 School PTAs are usually associated with the national PTA, whilst PTOs (Parent Teacher Organizations) generally serve the same purpose but are independent.

-There are many things PTAs can raise funds towards.
-Your association might want to raise funds to build a new sports facility or a daycare center.
-Perhaps they need funds for an educational field trip or an extracurricular activity.
+There are many things PTAs can raise money towards.
+Your association might want to raise money to build a new sports facility or a daycare center, or simply for school supplies.
+Perhaps they need funds for educational field trips or extracurricular activities.

 This is the most basic, and perhaps an obvious, PTA fundraising idea.
-By setting up a membership fee for all parents, PTAs can ensure a basic income for their association.
+By setting up a membership program for all parents, PTAs can ensure a basic income for their association.

 If you choose to have membership fees, it is important that you designate what the money will go towards.
 Members should be able to clearly see how their contributions made a positive impact.